dcastil/debounce-cmd/README.md

 # Clear cache
 npm exec -- cache-cmd cache clear

+# You can also run it with npx to skip the install step
+npx cache-cmd "echo ran this command" --time 20s
 ```

 You can use it to execute commands conditionally in `package.json` scripts.